brianweet/brianweet.github.io/_drafts/2018-17-10-web-of-things-fan.md

 A while ago I've created a system to be able to control my [home ventilation fan]({% post_url 2018-15-04-dont-worry-take-a-shower %}) by using a 433mhz remote dimmer.
 In this post I will be using [Mozilla IoT](https://iot.mozilla.org/) to create a 'Web Thing' out of that same home ventilation fan.

-The main reason is that I want to be able to control my 'Things' easily, as I'm a web developer I prefer to use common web technologies to control my Things.
+The main reason is that I want to be able to control my 'Things' easily, and as I'm a web developer, I prefer to use common web technologies to control my Things.
 The [Web Thing API](https://iot.mozilla.org/wot/) initiative tries to standardize the definition of a Thing and it's properties, which already seems to support my simple requirements.

 For example; a Things Gateway UI with various Web Things.